Govindamishr/URL-HIT-Counter/README.md

    - Spring boot service component is defined as a class file that includes the @Service annotation and allows developers to add business functionalities.
 The annotation is used with the classes that provide these business functionalities.

-   - after created  service package inside service package i created HitCountResponse class  than, i was created private variable simply i created method that name is hitCount post increament that variable.
+   - after created  service package inside service package i created UrlHitService class  than, i was created private variable simply i created method that name is hitCount post increament that variable.

 - **controller**